 - Book award nights.
-Marriott hotels are available for as little as 7,500 points per night (6,000 points per night off-peak, or 4,000 points per night for off-peak PointSavers (this combo is very rare).
+Marriott hotels are available for as little as 7,500 points per night standard, 5,000 points per night off-peak, or 4,000 points per night for off-peak PointSavers (this combo is very rare).

 - Choice Benefit: 5 Elite Night Credits.
 This is a weird one.
 You won’t have access to this Choice Benefit until you’ve earned 50 elite nights, and the 5 elite nights can only be applied to the same calendar year in which you earned the Choice Benefit selection.
-Therefore, the only good use of this option is to help you get to Titanium Elite or Ambassador Elite status.
-Also note that these 5 elite nights do not count towards lifetime status.
+Therefore, the only good uses for this option are to help you get to Titanium Elite or Ambassador Elite status, or to increase your lifetime elite night count.
 Learn more about Choice Benefits here.

 Once you earn elite status this year, your status will be good for the rest of this year, all of the next, and through February of the year after that.

 Advantages to elite night shortcuts (as opposed to “other shortcuts” below):

 - You’ll earn Choice Benefits when you reach 50 elite nights in a calendar year, and again at 75 nights.

-- Elite nights earned with these shortcuts count towards lifetime status as well (One exception: choosing 5 elite nights as a Choice Benefit does not add 5 nights to your lifetime total).
+- Elite nights earned with these shortcuts count towards lifetime status elite nights as well.

 The following shortcuts will get you to a specific elite level, but you can’t stack them with elite nights to get higher status.

 - Credit card Gold status.
-The SPG Luxury Card and the Ritz-Carlton Card (no longer available to new applicants) both offer automatic Marriott Gold status.
+The Marriott Bonvoy Brilliant Card and the Ritz-Carlton Card (no longer available to new applicants) both offer automatic Marriott Gold status.
 Similarly Amex Platinum and Business Platinum cards offer free Gold status (you must enroll).

 - Spend $75K for Platinum.
-The SPG Luxury Card and the Ritz-Carlton Card (no longer available to new applicants) offer Platinum Elite status with $75K spend.
-With the SPG card, the spend must be within a calendar year whereas the Ritz card spend must be within your membership year.
+The Marriott Bonvoy Brilliant Card and the Ritz-Carlton Card (no longer available to new applicants) offer Platinum Elite status with $75K spend.
+With the Bonvoy Brilliant card, the spend must be within a calendar year whereas the Ritz card spend must be within your membership year.